Ingrid Martins: 2023: First career title – major, WTA 1000 & top 50 debuts

 Martins made her major debut at the 2023 French Open, partnering with Iryna Shymanovich as alternate pair, and recorded her first win over Irina-Camelia Begu and Anhelina Kalinina.

-She made her WTA 1000 debut at the 2023 Canadian Open, also playing with Marozava.
-She reached the semifinals with compatriot Luisa Stefani at the WTA 1000 China Open, defeating en route second seeds Coco Gauff and Jessica Pegula and eight seeds Laura Siegemund and Vera Zvonareva.
+She made her WTA 1000 debut at the Canadian Open, also playing with Marozava.
+She reached the semifinals with compatriot Luisa Stefani at the WTA 1000 China Open, defeating en route second seeds Coco Gauff and Jessica Pegula and eighth seeds Laura Siegemund and Vera Zvonareva.
 With this, she entered the top 50 in doubles for the first time.

 In November, Martins played alongside Luisa Stefani in the final match of the four-rubber tie between Team Brazil and South Korea in Brasília, part of the play-offs for the Billie Jean King Cup.
 Stefani was originally set to pair with Beatriz Haddad Maia, but due to strategic changes, she teamed up with Martins instead.
-Martins and Stefani faced the South Korean duo of Back Da-yeon and Jeong Bo-young, winning the match in straight sets, 2–0.
-It was Ingrid’s debut match representing Brazil in the BJK Cup.
+Martins and Stefani faced the South Korean duo of Back Da-yeon and Jeong Bo-young, winning the match in straight sets.
+It was Martin’s debut match representing Brazil in the BJK Cup.
 Brazil won the tie without dropping a single match.

 In the following weeks, Martins competed in a series of WTA 125 tournaments across South America.
-In the first, she traveled to Chile for the Colina tournament in the Santiago metropolitan region, but was eliminated in the first round of the doubles draw, partnering with fellow Brazilian Laura Pigossi.
+In the first, she traveled to Chile for the Colina tournament in the Santiago metropolitan region, but was eliminated in the first round, partnering with fellow Brazilian Laura Pigossi.
 She then played the inaugural edition of the WTA 125 Florianópolis, which marked the return of WTA tournaments to Brazil after a seven-year absence.
-Martins was again eliminated in the opening round of the doubles draw, once more playing alongside Laura.
+Martins was again eliminated in the opening round of the doubles draw, once more playing alongside Pigossi.
 Following this, she ended her season.

 In December, one of Ingrid’s shots from the 2023 season was nominated for the WTA’s Shot of the Year, which is decided by fan voting.
-The point in question occurred during the first round of the Bad Homburg Open, in which Ingrid, playing alongside Lidziya Marozava, faced Alexandra Panova and Ulrikke Eikeri.
+The point in question occurred during the first round of the Bad Homburg Open, in which Martins, playing alongside Lidziya Marozava, faced Alexandra Panova and Ulrikke Eikeri.
 However, the shot did not win the vote.

 2024: Second career doubles title

 Partnering with Quinn Gleason, Martins ended runner-up at the WTA 125 Barranquilla Open in August, losing to Jessica Failla and Hiroko Kuwata in the final.

-The following month the pair won the doubles title at the WTA 125 Montreux Open, defeating María Lourdes Carlé and Simona Waltert in the final which went to a deciding champions tiebreak.
+The following month the pair won the doubles title at the WTA 125 Montreux Ladies Open, defeating María Lourdes Carlé and Simona Waltert in the final which went to a deciding champions tiebreak.

 In November, Gleason and Martins claimed the Mérida Open doubles title with a straight sets win over Magali Kempen and Lara Salden in the final.
 It was the second title on the WTA Tour-level for Martins.